Last Updated on February 19, 2025 by pg@petergamma.org

 Or more precisely, when there are changes in his mental health?

-And when you start a discussion about mental health, your therapist ask you:
+And when a patient starts a discussion about mental health, the therapist asks:

 What does actually mental health mean?
 And when is a person crazy?

-And we finally do not find the answer to this from our psychotherapist, but from the World Health Organization (WHO) which defines:
+And patients finally do not find the answer from their psychotherapist, but from the World Health Organization (WHO) which defines:

 Mental health is a state of mental well-being that enables people to cope with the stresses of life, realize their abilities, learn well and work well, and contribute to their community.